Intel 8080: Programming model

 The Intel 8080 is the successor to the 8008.
 It uses the same basic instruction set and register model as the 8008, although it is neither source code compatible nor binary code compatible with its predecessor.
 Every instruction in the 8008 has an equivalent instruction in the 8080.
 The 8080 also adds 16-bit operations in its instruction set.
-Whereas the 8008 required the use of the HL register pair to indirectly access its 14-bit memory space, the 8080 added addressing modes to allow direct access to its full 16-bit memory space.
+Whereas the 8008 required the use of the HL register pair to indirectly access its 14-bit memory space, the 8080 has addressing modes to directly access its full 16-bit memory space.
 The internal 7-level push-down call stack of the 8008 was replaced by a dedicated 16-bit stack-pointer (SP) register.
-The 8080's 40-pin DIP packaging permits it to provide a 16-bit address bus and an 8-bit data bus, enabling access to 64 KiB (216 bytes) of memory.
+The 8080's 40-pin DIP packaging provides a 16-bit address bus and an 8-bit data bus which more efficiently access 64 KiB (216 bytes) of memory.

 Registers

 The processor has seven 8-bit registers (A, B, C, D, E, H, and L), where A is the primary 8-bit accumulator.
 The other six registers can be used as either individual 8-bit registers or in three 16-bit register pairs (BC, DE, and HL, referred to as B, D and H in Intel documents) depending on the particular instruction.
-Some instructions also enable the HL register pair to be used as a (limited) 16-bit accumulator.
+Some instructions can also use the HL register pair as a (limited) 16-bit accumulator.
 A pseudo-register M, which refers to the dereferenced memory location pointed to by HL, can be used almost anywhere other registers can be used.
 The 8080 has a 16-bit stack pointer to memory, replacing the 8008's internal stack, and a 16-bit program counter.